jack-wu05/mcmc-sampling/README.md

 Repository for summer research under an NSERC USRA at UBC.
 Supervised by Associate Prof. Trevor Campbell.

-- Python implementations for Non-Reversible Parallel Tempering and Stabilized Variational Parallel Tempering from [this paper](https://arxiv.org/pdf/2206.00080).
+- Python implementations for Non-Reversible Parallel Tempering and Variational Parallel Tempering from [this paper](https://arxiv.org/pdf/2206.00080).
 - Misc. papers

 (Note: Version control was initiated partway through; prior code was added in the initial commit.)